tylerharter/cs301-projects/spring19/p6/README.md

   Test 19: not found
   Test 20: not found

-TOTAL SCORE: 0.00%
+TOTAL SCORE: 5.00%
 ```

-## Q1 (3 points):
-List All the countries featured in this Dataset.
-Are all entries in the list valid Countries?
-Hint: Lookout for `nan` values in your output.
-They represent missing values in the dataset.
-Real world data often has them
- and as a data scientist you need to deal with them during your analysis.
-For this project you are just expected to remove
- them form your output.
-Hint: Import math library and use the `isnan` function.
-The nan value is of `float` type.

-## Q2 (5 points):
-For this questions you need to work on the whole dataset and calculate the average price of the wines.

-## Q3 (5 points):
+## Q2: what is the average wine price?

+Be careful!
+There may be missing price information for some rows, so
+it's best to skip those.

+## Q3: which wine varieties are produced by Spain?

+Answer in the form of a list containing no duplicates.

-Lets look at what varieties of wine are produced by individual countries by performing a filtering operation.
+TODO: Lets look at what varieties of wine are produced by individual countries by performing a filtering operation.
 Using the API provided, print varieties of wines produced by `Spain`.
 Ensure that there are no repeated entries in your
 output.
 You can do this by writing a function to remove duplicates form your output.
 Writing ths function will help you in
 questions that follow.

-## Q4 (7 points):
+## Q4:
 For this question you are required to perform string search operation on wine description field.
 Use the API provided to
  get a list of wineries which make wines having the black-fruit aroma.
 You can use `black-fruit aroma` as search string
  to search in the description field.
 Make sure your final list has no repeated entries!